NoTengoBattery/ruby-1/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!.

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a ⭐️ if you like this project!.

 ## 📝 License